• Skip to primary navigation

 Ingredients

-• fresh jalapeno, cilantro, and lime for garnish
+• organic whipped cream, fresh blueberries and lemon slices for garnish

 Instructions